 And March is probably your last opportunity to indulge in some winter sports until, well, next winter:

-- The Wiener Eistraum open-air ice skating experience runs until March 5th.
-And the skating season at the open-air rink at the Eislaufverein usually continues into at least the first part of the month, depending on the weather
+- The Wiener Eistraum open-air ice skating experience generally runs until early March (until the 3rd in 2024).
+And the skating season at the open-air rink at the Eislaufverein usually continues into the first part of the month (precise dates TBA)

 - Vienna’s “local” Alpine ski resort at Semmering may still be open and is suited to a day trip out to the slopes